mannynotfound/btc-ticker/README.md

 # clockr
-clockr is a simple curses clock written in python3.
-Only works in python3 currently, no plans for python2.
+clockr is a collaborative effort at a simple curses clock written in Python 3.

 # Installation
 * Arch Linux: clockr in the AUR
 * pip: clockr

-For manual installation, clone the repository and run
+For manual installation, clone the repository, cd into it and run
 ```
 # python setup.py install
 ```